You’re seeing our new BaptistCare brand. Same care and services, with a fresh new look as we continue updating our websites.

 Out of Home Care provides 24/7 trauma-informed support for children and young people who cannot live with family, offering stable, therapeutic environments that promote safety and healing.

-Delivered with the Department for Child Protection, the service includes emergency, short-term and long-term care.
+The service includes emergency, short-term and long-term care.
 It also incorporates Stabilisation, Assessment and Transition support, helping young people develop essential skills, strengthen capability and prepare confidently for greater independence in their future lives.

 Tumbelin Farm